 The M7 Self-Propelled 105mm Howitzer was called the “Priest” by troops because the bulge on the right side, designed as a mount for a machine gun, reminded them of the pulpit in a church.

-Designed and built in the USA, Priests were used in action by Canadians in Italy and North West Europe.
+Designed and built in the USA, Priests were used in action by Canadians in Italy and northwest Europe.
 Ninety-six Canadian Priests landed on D Day, 6 June 1944.
 After D Day, 72 were converted into the first Canadian armoured personnel carriers.
-The Howitzers were removed and armour plate was welded over the front.
+The Howitzers were removed, and the armour plate was welded over the front.
 The vehicles were then used to carry 10 infantrymen.
-Officially called “Kangaroos”, the Gunners who continued to drive the vehicles referred to them as “De-Frocked Priests”.
+Officially called “Kangaroos”, the Gunners who continued to drive the vehicles referred to them as “De-Frocked Priests.”

 Armament: 105mm Howitzer (4.13 inches)